Meet Our Past Interns:

 Kayla Walls is a graduate of Parkway High School from Mendon, Ohio.
-As a fourth year student at The Ohio State University studying Agriscience Education, she is involved in Agricultural Education Society, Alpha Zeta Partnership, Romophos Honorary, and Saddle & Sirloin Club.
+As a senior at The Ohio State University studying Agriscience Education, she is involved in Agricultural Education Society, Alpha Zeta Partnership, Romophos Honorary, and Saddle & Sirloin Club.
 Kayla also is a member of the CFAES Learning Community and the STEP Program.
 Her passion for agriculture comes from growing up on a grain farm in Midwest Ohio and being actively involved with FFA and 4-H. In her future career as an agriscience instructor, she looks forward to positively influencing the future generations of the agricultural industry.
 Kayla will be student teaching this spring at Bloom Carroll High School, she is looking forward to the opportunity to expand her networks to central Ohio.